KaranBhandari0001/Pin2City/README.md

 So instead of wasting time, I built **Pin2City** to solve this problem for myself — and for anyone facing the same issue.

+This is currently the **first version (v1.0)** of the extension.
+I created this initial version to make my daily work faster and easier.

+In future updates, I plan to make it much more powerful and fully useful with advanced features like:

+* Auto-detect pincode from web pages
+* One-click autofill in shipping forms
+* Better accuracy for shipping city detection
+* Bulk paste support
+* Improved UI/UX
+* More smart automation features

+This is just the beginning 🚀

 ---

 ## ✨ Features